mongodb-industry-solutions/Leafy-Predictive-Maintenance/README.md

 First, make sure you imported the 'collections/smart_factory.ml_models.json' into MongoDB.

-Next, install the necessary python dependencies and navigate to the `app/python` directory and execute the script with the following command separately:
+Next, install the necessary python dependencies and navigate to the `failure-prediction-module` directory and execute the `inference.py` script with the following command separately:
 `python inference.py`

 Make sure you have an .env file in the same folder as inference.py with the required variables: